w3c/transitions/HOWTO.md

 * e4 will never get displayed since the scope of its parent element is CR (and a document can't be a CR and a REC at the same time).

 To find the possible values for each data attribute, look at the HTML option and input HTML elements in [the document](https://github.com/w3c/transitions/blob/main/index.html#L269).
 Or, if you're looking for a particular document transition, use the form to select and see the values of the URL parameters.

-If data attributes are used, one of them must be @data-profile, otherwise the other data attributes will be ignored.

 # New W3C Process